 Question: "What is the Millennial Kingdom, and should it be understood literally?"

 At the second coming, these covenants will be fulfilled as Israel is re-gathered from the nations (Matthew 24:31), converted (Zechariah 12:10–14), and restored to the land under the rule of the Messiah, Jesus Christ.
 The Bible speaks of the conditions during the millennium as a perfect environment physically and spiritually.
-It will be a time of peace (Micah 4:2–4; Isaiah 32:17–18), joy (Isaiah 61:7, 10), and comfort (Isaiah 40:1–2), with no poverty or sickness (Amos 9:13-15; Joel 2:28-29).
+It will be a time of peace (Micah 4:2–4; Isaiah 32:17–18), joy (Isaiah 61:7, 10), and comfort (Isaiah 40:1–2).
 The Bible also tells us that only believers will enter the millennial kingdom.
-Because of this, it will be a time of complete righteousness (Matthew 25:37; Psalm 24:3-4), obedience (Jeremiah 31:33), holiness (Isaiah 35:8), truth (Isaiah 65:16), and fullness of the Holy Spirit (Joel 2:28-29).
-Christ will rule as king (Isaiah 9:3–7; 11:1–10), with David as regent (Jeremiah 33:15-21; Amos 9:11).
+Because of this, it will be a time of obedience (Jeremiah 31:33), holiness (Isaiah 35:8), truth (Isaiah 65:16), and the knowledge of God (Isaiah 11:9, Habakkuk 2:14).
+Christ will rule as king (Isaiah 9:3–7; 11:1–10).
 Nobles and governors will also rule (Isaiah 32:1; Matthew 19:28), and Jerusalem will be the political center of the world (Zechariah 8:3).

 Revelation 20:2-7 gives the precise time period of the millennial kingdom.
 Even without these scriptures, there are countless others that point to a literal reign of the Messiah on the earth.
-The fulfillment of many of God’s covenants and promises rests on a literal, physical, future kingdom.
+The fulfillment of many of Godís covenants and promises rests on a literal, physical, future kingdom.
 There is no solid basis for denying the literal interpretation of the millennial kingdom and its duration being 1000 years.